 BIOS 20170 through BIOS 20175

 This integrated sequence explores the molecular, cellular, organismal, and biochemical properties of living systems.
 It is designed to prepare students who do not intend to major in Biological Sciences or Biological Chemistry for graduate study in the health professions.
 This five-course sequence begins with BIOS 20170 Microbial and Human Cell Biology in the Winter Quarter and both BIOS 20171 Human Genetics and Developmental Biology and BIOS 20172 Mathematical Modeling for Pre-Med Students I in the Spring Quarter.
 BIOS 20170 and BIOS 20171 will complete a student's general education requirement in the biological sciences.
 BIOS 20172 must be taken concurrently with BIOS 20171.
 The second year of the sequence continues with BIOS 20173 Perspectives of Human Physiology in the Autumn Quarter and concludes with BIOS 20175 Biochemistry and Metabolism in the Winter Quarter.
 The Fundamentals Sequence for Biological Sciences majors is also open to non-majors completing their pre-med biology requirements and provides comparable topical coverage.
-This sequence is open only to students who are not planning to major in Biological Sciences or Biological Chemistry and cannot be applied toward either of these majors.
+The Health Professions Preparation Sequence is open only to students who are not planning to major in Biological Sciences or Biological Chemistry and cannot be applied toward either of these majors.
 We recommend that students start the sequence in their first or second year.

 BIOS 20170.
 Microbial and Human Cell Biology.
 100 Units.